openedx/docs.openedx.org/source/educators/references/workflow.rst

 Understanding Course Building Blocks
 ************************************************

-Before you begin, you should understand the building blocks of an edX course.
+Before you begin, you should understand the building blocks of an Open edX course.

 * :ref:`The course outline<Developing Your Course Outline>` is the container for all of your course content.
 The outline contains one or more sections.